deepchecks/deepchecks/docs/source/user-guide/general/showing_results.rst

 ``show_in_window()`` method
 ---------------------------

-This method shows the result in a separate window via PyQt5 library.
+This method shows the result in a separate window (using the PyQt5 library).
 It starts a PyQt5 application in a separate process therefore this display method does not work on the cloud platforms like Kaggle or Google Colab.